m4r35n357/VisualOptimizers/README.md

 ```
 The OpenGL visualization shows both "clamped" and "un-clamped" variants regardless of parameter 6.
 Clamped mode (as described by the paper) is represented by green particles in a red box, with the best point marked in red.
-Unlamped mode (my modification, which allows the box a degree of movement) is represented by cyan particles in a magenta box, with the best point marked in magenta.
+Unclamped mode (my modification, which allows the box a degree of movement) is represented by cyan particles in a magenta box, with the best point marked in magenta.

 ##  Random Optimization